 Get your FREE travel guide for more undeveloped destinations in Asia

-Koh Adang accommodation options are limited, however that it a major factor in keeping the place so authentic.
-If you are looking to stay for a few nights try the following options based on your expected comfort levels:
+Koh Adang accommodation is limited, that’s one of the main reasons it remains so authentic.
+If you are looking to stay for a few nights try the following accommodation on Koh Adang, based on your expected comfort levels.

-Camping is the available in the National Park for just 345 thb per night per tent.
-This fee includes full equipment rental including tent and sleeping accessories.
 The area available for pitching your tent is huge.
-Choose to stay right up next to the beach or set up a little further back in the pine tree forest.
-Both options are just as amazing.
+Choose to stay right next to the beach or set up a little further back in the pine forest.
+Both locations are amazing.

-The Tarutao Marine National Park offers 16 basic concrete bungalows on Koh Adang for just 600 thb per night.
-Tarutao National Park Bungalows include rock hard beds, cold showers and ceiling fans.
-There is no air conditioner or refrigerator and only limited electricity from 6pm to 6am daily.
+The Tarutao Marine National Park has 16 basic bungalows on Koh Adang for 600 THB (USD 20) per night.
+These bungalows have a rock hard bed, cold shower, and ceiling fan.
+There is no air conditioner or refrigerator and only a limited supply of electricity from 6pm to 6am daily.

-Tip: Bungalows 1 to 6 offer the nicest sea views with Koh Lipe visible across the water, see if they are available for your dates.
+Tip: Bungalows 1 to 6 have the best ocean views with Kog Lipe visible across the water.

 Koh Adang Resort

-This is the only resort on the island and is located on another beach 1.4km to the west of the national park campground and bungalows.
-Koh Adang Resort is a beachfront resort offering all the comforts you expect including air conditioning, restaurant and pool.
+The Koh Adang Resort is the only true resort on the island.
+It is located by itself on another beach 1.4km to the west of the National Park HQ.
+The Koh Adang Resort has beachfront bungalows with all the typical comforts like air conditioning, restaurant, and a pool.

 Beachfront resorts on Koh Lipe typically cost USD 100 and up per night.
-Prices on Koh Adang can be a fraction of the cost at around USD 50 per night if booked early.
+However, prices on Koh Adang can be a fraction of the cost at around USD 50 per night if booked early.
 Bookings can be made the easy way here on Agoda.